 No West Nile virus activity has been reported by the California Department of Public Health in 2021.
-One dead crow in Santa Barbara County was reported to the WNV hotline but was not accepted for testing.
+Two dead birds were swabbed for testing in March; we are awaiting results.
+Seven other dead birds in Santa Barbara County were reported to the WNV hotline but were not accepted for testing.